joaovff/diet-app/README.md

 # Diet-App

-A simple and efficient mobile application built with **React Native** to help users track their daily meals, monitor whether they are on a diet, and visualize meal statistics.
-This app provides a user-friendly interface for creating meals, editing, and viewing detailed statistics of the user’s meal habits.
-The app is compatible with both Android and iOS devices.
+A simple and functional application created with **React Native**, designed to help users control their daily meals and make it easier to monitor their diet.
+The application has a user-friendly interface for creating meals, editing and visualising statistical data on the user's eating habits.
+The application is compatible with **Android** and **iOS** devices.

 ## Features

-- **Track Meals**: Add meals with specific details like time, date, and whether they follow the user's diet plan.
+- **Track Meals**: Add meals with specific details such as name, description, date, time and whether or not they are part of the diet.
 - **Edit and Delete Meals**: Easily edit or remove meals from the list.
 - **Meal Statistics**: View helpful statistics such as the percentage of meals that are on the diet and streaks of meals within the diet.
 - **Detailed Meal View**: Click on any meal to view detailed information.